kimuraz/vue-interact/docs/introduction.md

 Vue-Interact is a [VueJS](https://vuejs.org) wrapper for [InteractJS](https://interactjs.io).

-It offers you `PanelComponents` and `Mixins` that implements the interactions enabled by InteractJS.
+It offers you `Mixins` and `Directives` that implements the interactions enabled by InteractJS.